ZhenyuPU/ZhenyuPU.github.io/README.md

 docker run -p 4000:4000 --rm -v $(pwd):/usr/src/app jekyll-site
 ```

+# Introduction to functions of different parts

+**markdown_generator**: it contains some jupyter notebooks that can generate markdown files to satisfy appropiate format with some special files.

+**_pages**: there are page contents in the fold `_pages`.
+You can modify the home page(about.md), and cv page(cv.md).

+**_publications**: include the markdown files for the whole publications.
+You can add your publications in it.
+Just remember edit them in an appropriate format.

+**navigation.html**: set the navigation.

+**_config.yml**: set the

 # Maintenance

 Bug reports and feature requests to the template should be [submitted via GitHub](https://github.com/academicpages/academicpages.github.io/issues/new/choose).
 For questions concerning how to style the template, please feel free to start a [new discussion on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).

 This repository was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License (see LICENSE.md).
 It is currently being maintained by [Robert Zupko](https://github.com/rjzupkoii) and additional maintainers would be welcomed.

 ## Bugfixes and enhancements

 If you have bugfixes and enhancements that you would like to submit as a pull request, you will need to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repository as opposed to using it as a template.
 This will also allow you to [synchronize your copy](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) of template to your fork as well.

 Unfortunately, one logistical issue with a template theme like Academic Pages that makes it a little tricky to get bug fixes and updates to the core theme.
 If you use this template and customize it, you will probably get merge conflicts if you attempt to synchronize.
 If you want to save your various .yml configuration files and markdown files, you can delete the repository and fork it again.
 Or you can manually patch.

 ---
 <div align="center">